-The Company purchased two properties in Canada in October of 2004.
+The Company purchased two properties in Canada in October 2004.
 These properties were classified as held for sale as of June 30, 2006, and were sold in July 2006.
 All gains and losses from foreign currency transactions are reflected in discontinued operations in the Company's consolidated financial statements.
 The Company had a bank account in Canada, which was closed in December 2007.
 The cash account was re-valued at each balance sheet date to reflect the then current exchange rate.
 The gains or losses from the valuation of the cash were recorded on the income statement as a realized gain or loss.
-A realized foreign currency gain of \$7 was recorded for the three months ended March 31, 2007.
-There were no realized foreign currency gains or losses recorded for the three months ending March 31, 2008.
+Realized foreign currency gains of \$56 and \$63 were recorded for the three and six months ended June 30, 2007, respectively.
+There were no realized foreign currency gains or losses recorded for the three and six months ending June 30, 2008 since the account was closed in December 2007.